dfinity/invoice-canister/README.md

 You will also need to install `wasmtime`.
 For macOS, you can install with `brew install wasmtime`.
 For Linux, you can install with `sudo apt-get install wasmtime`.

-To run unit tests, use `make unit-test`.
+To run unit tests, use `make test`.

-To run end-to-end tests, use `make e2e-test`.
+To run the end-to-end JavaScript tests, first install fresh with with `./install-local.sh`.
+Then, run `npm test`.